Since its founding in 1962, the T.L.L. Temple Foundation has invested more than $440 million, primarily to strengthen communities in Deep East Texas.

 Email: egay (at) tlltf.org

-Emily Gay, MSW, is the program officer for Impact Lufkin.
-She has a master’s degree in social work from Stephen F. Austin State University.
-Emily has received several awards including the Social Work Leadership Award in undergraduate and graduate school at SFASU and the Rotary International Youth Exchange Program scholarship.
+Emily has a master’s degree in social work from Stephen F. Austin State University.
+She has received several awards including the Social Work Leadership Award in undergraduate and graduate school at SFASU and the Rotary International Youth Exchange Program scholarship.
 She also was placed in Quito, Ecuador for her senior year of high school.

 Emily has been involved with nonprofits, volunteering, and service to others.
 She is very involved in international volunteer work and travel and she thrives on using her second language, Spanish.